jpherbst/qot-stack/readme.md

 $> ./configure
 ```

 Assuming that you chose the build type to be x86_64.linux-dev, then you will see that a new script ```envs-x86_64.linux-dev.sh``` was created in the root of the OpenSplice directory.
 You need to first source that script and then build.
 The build products will be put in the ./install directory.
-It's probably wise to not move them, as the qot-service expects them to be there.

 ```
 $> . envs-x86_64.linux-dev.sh